 To avoid running out of money in the middle of your retirement years, be sure to save significantly more money than you anticipate needing.
 Even if your house is, or will be paid off, your expenses likely won’t decrease as much as you think they will later on.

-Also, remember that you could very well live to be 100 with today’s technological advancements and healthcare innovations, so don’t plan all the way up to your average life expectancy and stop there.
+Also, remember that you could very well live to be 100 with today’s technological advancements and healthcare innovations.
+So don’t plan all the way up to your average life expectancy and stop there.
+That’s another one of the retirement mistakes.

 You’ll want to have at least 25 years’ worth of your annual budget saved by before retiring and look into passive income opportunities to protect your income once you finally retire.